Fire in His Fingertips: Manga

 Fire in His Fingertips: A Flirty Fireman Ravishes Me with His Smoldering Gaze is written and illustrated by Tanishi Kawano.
-It is serialized digitally on Screamo under their Zettai Ryōiki R! label beginning in September 2018.
-The chapters have been released in 7 bound volumes by Suiseisha under the Clair TL Comics imprint.
+It is serialized digitally on ComicFesta Zettai Ryōiki R! (a sub-label of the Screamo label) beginning in September 2018.
+It ended serialization on August 1, 2025.
+The chapters were released in 12 bound volumes by Suiseisha under the Clair TL Comics imprint.

 In September 2019, Seven Seas Entertainment licensed the series in English for North American release under their adult imprint, Ghost Ship.

 Anime

-In May 2019, ComicFesta announced that they were creating an anime adaptation, with the title Yubisaki kara Honki no Netsujō: Osana Najimi wa Shōbōshi (指先から本気の熱情-幼なじみは消防士-), and aired from July 8 to September 1, 2019 on Tokyo MX.
+In May 2019, ComicFesta announced that they were creating an anime adaptation, with the title Yubisaki kara Honki no Netsujō: Osana Najimi wa Shōbōshi (指先から本気の熱情-幼なじみは消防士-), and aired from July 8 to September 1, 2019, on Tokyo MX.
 The anime is produced by Studio Hōkiboshi, with Toshihiro Watase as director, Tombo as scriptwriter, and Katsuyuki Sato as the animation director.
 Like ComicFesta's other series, two versions of the anime were produced with different cast members: a standard version for television broadcast, and a complete version including sexual content for streaming on ComicFesta Anime's website.
 The theme song is "Blazing Luv!!" by Sakuragaoka Fire Brigade, which is composed of the voice actors for Souma, Yuki, and Jun.
 The same song is performed in the complete version by Tri Fighter, consisting of the complete version's voice cast.

 A second season has been announced and aired from July 5 to August 23, 2021.
 The cast and staff will return to reprise their roles.

 On December 1, 2021, it was announced that both seasons of the anime will receive an English dub produced by Ascendent Animation.